johnnyt/mag_model/README.md

 ### Similar stuff

-This stuff has been very helpful in working on MagModel.
+This stuff has been very helpful in working on MemModel.

 ##### Projects